Architecture of Chicago: Landmarks, monuments and public places

-There are also plans to erect a 1:1-scale replica of Wacław Szymanowski's statue of Frédéric Chopin along Chicago's lakefront. in addition to a different sculpture commemorating the artist in Chopin Park.

 In the 21st century, Chicago has become an urban focus for landscape architecture and the architecture of public places.
 19th-20th century Chicago architects included Burnham, Frederick Olmsted, Jens Jensen and Alfred Caldwell, modern projects include Millennium Park, Northerly Island, the 606, the Chicago Riverwalk, Maggie Daley Park, and proposals in Jackson Park.

 Residential architecture

 In the late 1800s, a wave of European immigrants arrived to Chicago from Germany, Poland, and the Czech Republic.
 Many of them lived in "worker's cottages," narrow, one-story wooden buildings.
 As industry in the city grew, demand for housing grew, and more and more buildings with two or four units were built, known colloquially as "two-flats."
 A two-flat includes two apartments, each of which occupies a full floor, usually with a large bay window and with a grey stone or red brick facade.
 The apartments typically have a layout with a large living and dining room area at the front, the kitchen at the back and the bedrooms running down one side of the unit.
 Many such buildings were built by architects originating from Bohemia in the 19th and early 20th century.

 In the early half of the 20th century, popular residential neighborhoods were developed with Chicago Bungalow style houses, many of which still exist.
 Buildings with two to four units make up 23.2% of Chicago's housing stock as of 2024.
 Partly due to a large number of conversions to single-family homes, the stock of such buildings decreased significantly in the 2010s, with over 4,800 two-flats leaving the market between 2012 and 2019.

 Ludwig Mies van der Rohe's Illinois Institute of Technology campus in Chicago influenced the later Modern or International style.
 Van der Rohe's work is sometimes called the Second Chicago School.
 Frank Lloyd Wright's Prairie School influenced both building design and the design of furnishings.